-Ryan International School murder: Actress Renuka Shahane says 'in run for grades we left humanity behind'
+Ryan International School murder: Actress Renuka Shahane says 'in run for grades we left humanity behind' - Firstpost

 Raising the question of how safe children really are in schools, she had written, "incident after incident points to laxity about the security of our kids despite the high fees in many "International" schools."
 Shahane had also called upon parents, teachers, government "to stop making it so easy for sexual predators to get away with crimes."

 In a development on Wednesday, the Central Bureau of Investigation (CBI) detained a Class XI student in connection with the Gurugram School murder.
-According to sources in the CBI quoted by IANS, the senior student was seen with a knife inside the school campus on the day Pradyuman was killed.
+According to sources in the CBI quoted by IANS, the senior student was seen with a knife inside the school campus on the day the Class 2 was killed.

-The CBI has asked for the 16-year-old boy's custody in order to find out if any other people were involved in the crime, and to also unearth the sequence of events leading to Pradyuman's death, and to "unearth the conspiracy, if any".
+The CBI has asked for the 16-year-old boy's custody in order to find out if any other people were involved in the crime, and to also unearth the sequence of events leading to the child's death, and to "unearth the conspiracy, if any".

 With inputs from agencies